-In 2003 the WCH installed a MRI scanner which will enable children to have state of the art imaging services at the WCH.
-The purchase of the MRI was possible thanks to the generosity of a number of supporters: this included a $1m donation from the Little Heroes Foundation which provided $1m.
+In 2003 the WCH installed a MRI scanner which enables children to have state of the art imaging services at the WCH.
+The purchase of the MRI was possible thanks to the generosity of a number of supporters: this included a $1m donation from the Little Heroes Foundation.
 This contribution was matched by the South Australian Government.

 Magnetic Resonance Imaging (MRI) is one of the latest diagnostic methods used to look inside the body without the use of x-rays.
 It is even believed to be safe for unborn babies.
 MRI is very useful for detecting abnormalities of the brain, spinal cord, blood vessels, joints and other internal organs.

-During MRI pictures are taken at different angles and are processed by a computer to produce a detailed picture of the part of the body scanned.
+During MRI, pictures are taken at different angles and are processed by a computer to produce a detailed picture of the body part being scanned.
 MRI uses a large magnet, radio waves, antenna and a computer to obtain these images.
-The magnetic fields and radio waves are safe and no adverse health effects have been reported with normal use, providing ferro magnetic metals are kept away from the strong magnetic field.
+The magnetic fields and radio waves are safe and no adverse health effects have been reported with normal use, providing ferromagnetic metals are kept away from the strong magnetic field.

 How to access the service

 A referral letter or request form is required from a specialist doctor prior to booking a study.
-A safety questionnaire must be completed prior to the study.
+A safety questionnaire must be completed before the study can be booked.
 Please bring with you the completed questionnaire and the referral letter or request form if your specialist doctor has not already forwarded it to the MRI department.

 Some outpatients are scanned at Royal Adelaide Hospital.
 Your doctor will tell you if this is to be the case.

 An appointment must be made for all MRI studies.
 Appointments may be made by telephoning (08) 8161 7447.

 Many of our studies require special preparation.
 Instructions will be given at the time the appointment is made.
 If these instructions are not followed it may not be possible to carry out the study and a new time will need to be booked so please be sure to follow instructions carefully.